Coder-X27/Coder-X27/README.md

 # *Hi, I'm Karan! 👋*
     🔭 I’m currently working on Web Development and Compititive Coding 👨‍💻👨‍💻 🌱 I’m currently learning Python 🐍
-    👯 I’m looking to collaborate on Machine Learning 📱📱 🤔 I’m looking for help in Machine Learning
+    🤔 I’m looking for help in Machine Learning
     🙌 I wanted to be a self made man for that i am working as hard as i can and making sure that i am not wasting my time 🎓 💬 Ask me about C, C++, Python 😊